ksu-cs-textbooks/cis300/content/appendix/vs/debugger.md

 ![A picture of part of a code window should appear here.](breakpoint.png)

 Whenever execution reaches a breakpoint, execution stops prior to executing that line.
 At this point, we can examine the values of variables as we described above.
 When we are ready to continue execution of the program, we click the "Continue" button.
 A breakpoint can be deleted by clicking on the red dot, or all breakpoints may be deleted by selecting "Delete All Breakpoints" from the "Debug" menu.
+A breakpoint may be disabled, but not deleted, by hovering over the large red dot and selecting "Disable" from the resulting popup.
+All breakpoints may be disabled by selecting "Disable All Breakpoints" from the "Debug" menu.

 Sometimes we only want the execution to pause at a breakpoint when a certain condition is met.
 Such a situation might occur if we have a bug that only surfaces after the code containing it has already executed many times.
 Rather than letting the program stop and clicking "Continue" until we reach the point we are interested in, we can instead specify a condition on the breakpoint.
 To do this, right-click on the breakpoint in the left margin, and select "Conditions..." from the resulting popup menu.
 This causes a large box to be inserted into to the code below this line: